HansDampf37/NRI-for-explainable-RL-in-Power-Grids/README.md

 Furthermore, it is split into training, testing, and validation episodes.
 # Project
 This project contains the following packages:
-- **baseline_gnn_agent**: Trains a baseline GNN-agent with the powergrid as input graph.
+- **baselines**: Trains and evaluates baseline agents
-- **nri**: Implements the latent edge discovery as well as an GNN-agent on these hidden edges.
 - **common**: Code that is needed by various packages
+- **hydra_configs**: I use hydra to inject experiment parameters.
+The configs containing these parameters are in this package.
+- **nri**: Implements the latent edge discovery as well as an GNN-agent on these hidden edges
 - **test**: Unittests
+- **visualization**: Notebooks to create figures

+Running anything in this project should create output in the `data`-folder.
+This data can then be visualized by the visualization notebook.